 The Best Ever Grain Free Granola Bars

 When we first found Paleo, which now feels like a century ago, we worked really hard to figure out how this lifestyle would work for us.
 I was working mostly from home so we were cooking virtually every single meal and snack there.
-As time passed, our lives got busier and I was dealing with a longer commute to work, we started taking more short cuts when it came to snacks and started purchasing Paleo-approved ones from the store.
+As time passed, our lives got busier, I switched jobs and I was learning to deal with a longer commute to work.
+We started taking more short cuts when it came to snacks and started purchasing Paleo-approved ones from the store.
 We started buying Larabars and then when they came out, RXBars, my preferred brand of protein/snack bar.
 The convenience of these are amazing, but constantly picking up RXBars whenever you need something to tide you over can get costly.
-Plus, I feel like they are always getting stuck in my teeth.
+Plus, as much as I love the taste of them, I feel like they are always getting stuck in my teeth.
+Then I'm spending 20 minutes attractively digging around my mouth.
 Anyone else have that issue or is it just me?

 We've been trying to get back to being more hands-on when it comes to snacks at home, so I've started making them more and more.
 The other week, Kyle looked at me and said "do you remember those granola bars we used to make when we first started Paleo?
 Those were so delicious."
 Know my answer?
 Hell yes I remember those granola bars, they were amazing.
 Here's the issue.
 I remember those granola bars, but I have no fricking clue where I got the recipe for them.
 I've searched notes.
 I've searched emails.
 I've googled.
 No. Fricking.
 Idea.